watson/34c3/README.md

 npx 34c3
 ```

-But if you whish, you can install it globally like in the old days:
+But if you wish, you can install it globally like in the old days:

 ```
 npm install 34c3 -g